nks2112/Abstergo_cicd/README.md

 # Abstergo_cicd
-To perform cicd as part of devops certificatio
+To perform cicd as part of devops certification